-1. Wipe down countertops regularly.
-Not only are countertops where food is prepared, but they’re also where dirt, dust, bacteria and allergen particles floating around in the air often settle.
+Wipe down countertops regularly.
 If you have a countertop with granite or tile, the best approach is to use a mild cleaner, preferably one that can refresh the sealer.
 Sealers can degrade over time.
-It’s important to refresh that sealer to prevent bacteria from seeping into the porous areas of the stone.
+It’s important to refresh that sealer to prevent leaves your home cleaner from seeping into the porous areas of the stone.

-3. Don’t neglect your upholstered furniture.
+Don’t neglect your upholstered furniture.
 Furniture is often the most overlooked setting when it comes to home cleaning.
 Most people think about vacuuming and cleaning their carpets and rugs, but they seldom consider cleaning their upholstery, despite spending significant time every day on their couches and chairs.
-Similar to countertops and carpets, particles such as dust, dirt and allergens settle on upholstered furniture.
-Vacuuming upholstered furniture is nearly as easy and is just as important as carpets, especially in the high-traffic areas such as family rooms.
-It won’t take long, and vacuuming your upholstery can make a big difference in your homes’ cleanliness and your family’s health.
+Vacuuming upholstered furniture is nearly as easy and is just as important as carpets, especially in high-traffic areas such as family rooms.

 Use doormats or area rugs in entryways and high-traffic areas.
 Using doormats and area rugs is an easy, effective and inexpensive way to prevent dirt from getting into your home.